On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Introduction

 \section{Introduction}

-A main motivation for the study of Lie symmetries of differential equations is that they provide systematic tools which allow finding of ansatzes that reduce the number of independent variables in partial differential equations.
-Depending on the particular form of the reduction ansatz, the reduced differential equations can then be often integrated to yield exact solutions that are also particular solutions of the initial system of partial differential equations.
-By their definition, point symmetries also can be used for generating new exact solutions from known ones.
+One of the main motivations for the study of Lie symmetries of partial differential equations is that they provide systematic tools which allow finding of ansatzes that reduce the number of independent variables.
+Depending on the particular form of reduction ansatzes, reduced systems of differential equations can then be often integrated to yield exact solutions, which gives particular solutions of the initial system of partial differential equations.
+By their definition, Lie symmetries also can be used for generating new exact solutions from known ones.